We have come a long way since the original release of the OctoPerf On-Premise Infra 30 months ago.

-There is a lot more you can achieve with our Enterprise Edition that wouldn’t fit in this guide.
+There is a lot more you can achieve with our On-Premise Infra that wouldn’t fit in this guide.

 Drop us a message in the chat in case you have any question, it will help us update this post with the most relevant topics.

-And note that you can evaluate it for free, because every Enterprise Edition comes with a permanent free 50 user license.
+And note that you can evaluate it for free, because every On-Premise Infra comes with a free, permanent 50 user license.